nodejs/node/doc/api/fs.md

 `length` is an integer specifying the number of bytes to read.

-`position` is an integer specifying where to begin reading from in the file.
+`position` is an integer specifying where to begin reading from in the file, in this case the current file position is not updated.
-If `position` is `null`, data will be read from the current file position.
+If `position` is `null`, data will be read from the current file position and the file position is updated.

 The callback is given the three arguments, `(err, bytesRead, buffer)`.